zrajm/fix.sh/README.md

            invoked Fix from the wrong directory, or that you've forgotten to run `fix --init`.)

-      15 = Bad options provided (e.g. using `--source` from the command line rather than from inside a buildscript.)
+      15 = Bad options, or arguments to options, provided (e.g. using `--source` from the command line rather than from inside a buildscript, using `--target-dir` with an empty dirname and similar).

       16 = Bad target file name provided.
 One or more of the specified targets are outside of the target dir (`$FIX_TARGET_DIR`), and Fix will